linkerd/website/linkerd.io/content/blog/introducing-fuzz-testing-to-linkerd.md

 scenario of malicious input crafted by someone with full source code access.

-2. **The data plane proxy is the most critical runtime component of any service mesh**.
-While Linkerd is designed so that a temporary failure of control plane components does not affect running applications, temporary failures at the data plane level means that pods are unable to process requests.
+2. **The data plane proxy is the most critical runtime component of any service mesh.** While Linkerd is designed so that a temporary failure of control plane components does not affect running applications, temporary failures at the data plane level means that pods are unable to process requests.
 And beyond simple failures, the worst-case scenario for bugs in the proxy is horrifying: changing